-(1) Its character, interest, or value as part of the development, heritage or cultural characteristics of the community, county, state, or nation;

-(2) Its location as a site of a significant local, county, state, or national event;

-(3) Its identification with a person or persons who significantly contributed to the development of the community, county, state, or nation;

-(4) Its embodiment of distinguishing characteristics of an architectural style valuable for the study of a period, type, method of construction, or use of indigenous materials;

-(5) Its identification as a work of a master builder, designer, architect, or landscape architect whose individual work has influenced the development of the community, county, state or nation;

-(6) Its embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant;
+- (1) Its character, interest, or value as part of the development, heritage or cultural characteristics of the community, county, state, or nation; - (2) Its location as a site of a significant local, county, state, or national event; - (3) Its identification with a person or persons who significantly contributed to the development of the community, county, state, or nation; - (4) Its embodiment of distinguishing characteristics of an architectural style valuable for the study of a period, type, method of construction, or use of indigenous materials; - (5) Its identification as a work of a master builder, designer, architect, or landscape architect whose individual work has influenced the development of the community, county, state or nation; - (6) Its embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant;

-The Greenlee House is a good example of the Queen Anne style of architecture with some free classic detailing as identified in the Victorian sub-type of Lawrence's Multiple Property Documentation Form.
-The house retains a high degree of architectural integrity.
+The Goodrich House is a well-intact example of the Queen Anne style of architecture as identified in the Victorian sub-type of Lawrence's Multiple Property Documentation Form.
+According to the National Register nomination, the house retains a high degree of architectural integrity.
+Features which characterize the house as high-style Queen Anne include its overall asymmetrical form, irregular roof elements, front porch, fenestration, and exterior and interior architectural details.

-(7) Its embodiment of design elements that make it structurally or architecturally innovative;

-(8) Its unique location or singular physical characteristics that make it an established or familiar visual feature;

-(9) Its character as a particularly fine or unique example of a utilitarian structure; including, but not limited to farmhouses, gas stations, or other commercial structures, with a high level of integrity or architectural significance.
+- (7) Its embodiment of design elements that make it structurally or architecturally innovative; - (8) Its unique location or singular physical characteristics that make it an established or familiar visual feature; - (9) Its character as a particularly fine or unique example of a utilitarian structure; including, but not limited to farmhouses, gas stations, or other commercial structures, with a high level of integrity or architectural significance.